sonatype-nexus-community/cargo-pants/README.md

 ## CI Usage

-Similar to `cargo audit` but with more pants, you can run `cargo pants` on your builds using this example config:
+Similar to `cargo audit` but with more pants, you can run `cargo pants` on your builds on Travis CI using this example config:

 ```
 language: rust